In the News

 Patch: Washington's 2021 Legislative Agenda Includes New Police Measures

 OLYMPIA, WA — Democratic legislators on Tuesday filed three bills related to police accountability ahead of lawmakers convening an unusual 105-day session next week.
 Due to ongoing coronavirus precautions, this year's 105-day legislative session will largely take place remotely, including most debates and votes in both chambers.
-The Seattle Times reports a limited number of state senators will be permitted on ...
+The Seattle Times reports ...

 Read More